Taking steps on the journey toward truth and reconciliation

 We’re also working to include more Indigenous representation on our digital education channels, such as our blog and social media.

-Ontario Parks is also committed to respecting access for the exercise of Aboriginal and treaty rights, as recognized and affirmed under the Constitution Act, 1982.
-Constitutional rights to harvest for food, ceremonial or social purposes can be exercised within a provincial park or conservation reserve at any time, provided safety and conservation considerations are satisfied.
+Ontario Parks is also committed to respecting access to provincial parks and conservation reserves for the exercise of Aboriginal and treaty rights, as recognized and affirmed under section 35 of the Constitution Act, 1982.

 Reconciling relationships with Indigenous peoples

-Working together on park management planning is an important way to work together to integrate Indigenous knowledge, values, and interests into parks.
+Working together during park management planning is an important way to work together to integrate Indigenous knowledge, values, and interests into resource management objectives.
 Ontario Parks recognizes how important Indigenous inclusion and consultation are for all provincial parks and conservation reserves.

 Ontario Parks is proud of the collaborative work that is being done with Indigenous communities in our shared efforts towards stewardship of provincial parks and conservation reserves.
 We hope to continue to build upon our shared relationships while ensuring that lands are protected for future generations.